 Disability Programs in San Diego

 The Arc of San Diego, a private, not-for-profit corporation, is one of the region's largest human-service agencies.
 We provide an extensive array of services to people with disabilities in San Diego County.
-Founded in 1951 by a determined group of people who felt they had to "do something" for children with intellectual disabilities, Arc blends a long history of service with a national reputation for success.
+Founded in 1951 by a determined group of parents and other community members who were concerned about the lack of services available for children with intellectual disabilities, Arc blends a long history of service with a national reputation for success.
 Today, we are guided by the same sense of purpose and dedication that inspired those parents 60 years ago.

 The Arc of San Diego has a rich tradition of developing quality programs for children and adults with disabilities.
 All of our programs promote social, economic, and personal independence.
 We stand by our belief that people with disabilities have unlimited potential and the right to equality of opportunity.